-The DiaMedica Therapeutics Inc. Amended and Restated 2019 Omnibus Incentive Plan (the 2019 Plan) was adopted by the Board of Directors (Board) on March 10, 2022 and approved by our shareholders at our 2022 Annual General Meeting of Shareholders held on May 18, 2022.
+The DiaMedica Therapeutics Inc. Amended and Restated 2019 Omnibus Incentive Plan (as amended from time to time, the 2019 Plan) was adopted by the Board of Directors (Board) on March 14, 2019 and approved by our shareholders at our 2019 Annual General Meeting of Shareholders held on May 22, 2019.
+Subsequent amendments to the plan, comprised principally of increasing the authorized shares under the plan, were approved by our shareholders at our 2022 and 2024 Annual General Meetings of Shareholders.

 The 2019 Plan permits the Board, or a committee or subcommittee thereof, to grant to the Company's eligible employees, non-employee directors and certain consultants non-statutory and incentive stock options, stock appreciation rights, restricted stock awards, restricted stock units (RSUs), deferred stock units (DSUs), performance awards, non-employee director awards and other share-based awards.
 We grant options to purchase common shares under the 2019 Plan at no less than the fair market value of the underlying common shares as of the date of grant.
 Options granted to employees and non-employee directors have a maximum term of ten years and generally vest over one to four years.
-Options granted to employees have a maximum term of five years and generally vest over one year.
-Subject to adjustment as provided in the 2019 Plan, the maximum number of the Company's common shares authorized for issuance under the 2019 Plan is 4,000,000 shares.
-As of March 31, 2024, options to purchase an aggregate of 2,921,853 common shares were outstanding, 267,553 common shares were reserved for issuance upon settlement of DSUs and 17,744 shares were reserved for issuance upon the vesting and settlement of RSUs under the 2019 Plan.
+Options granted to non-employees have a maximum term of five years and generally vest over one year.
+Subject to adjustment as provided in the 2019 Plan, the maximum number of the Company's common shares authorized for issuance under the 2019 Plan is 7,000,000 shares.
+Under the 2019 Plan, as of June 30, 2024, options to purchase an aggregate of 3,700,528 common shares were outstanding, 267,553 common shares were reserved for issuance upon settlement of DSUs and 11,828 shares were reserved for issuance upon the vesting and settlement of RSUs and 3,014,066 shares remained available for issuance.